 How do we do it:

-As a child, adolescent, and family psychologists, we provide scientifically researched and supported psychological services rooted in the fields of psychology and character strength science.
+As child, adolescent, and family psychologists, we provide scientifically researched and supported psychological services rooted in psychology and character strength science.
 We emphasize “what’s strong rather than what’s wrong” with our psychotherapeutic approach when providing individual adolescent therapy, positive parenting skills training, family therapy, and psychological testing and diagnostic evaluation.

 What we do is:

 Offer evidence-based psychotherapies with character strengths interventions (CSI) as a strengths-based and positive psychology therapeutic approach to providing behavioral healthcare to adolescents, parents, and families.
-Positive psychological interventions like CSI are sets of scientific tools and strategies that focus on increasing well-being, positive cognition, and positive emotions.
+Positive psychological interventions like CSI are scientific tools and strategies focusing on increasing well-being, positive cognition, and positive emotions.
 We meet with youth and families in person at our Portland, Oregon office and remotely by offering online telehealth video sessions.
-Upon request, we give supportive consultation to school personnel, medical- and other healthcare professionals as well.
+Upon request, we also give supportive consultation to school personnel, medical- and other healthcare professionals.